find your perfect LLM program

 Similarly, don’t overlook the opportunity to advance your case by showing, for example, the steady increase in your responsibilities and accomplishments.
 Show, for instance, that you are now taking major depositions on your own rather than providing back-up for a senior partner.

-Don’t be fooled into thinking that your numbers – undergraduate GPA, TOEFL, IELTS (or other language exam) score, salary and so on – are all you need to gain admission to a high-quality LLM programme.
-Most LLM applications require that you write one or more essays, with at least one requiring you to explain where you are headed in your career, why you want to do an LLM and why you have chosen their particular programme.
+Don’t be fooled into thinking that your numbers – undergraduate GPA, TOEFL, IELTS (or other language exam) score, salary and so on – are all you need to gain admission to a high-quality LLM program.
+Most LLM applications require that you write one or more essays, with at least one requiring you to explain where you are headed in your career, why you want to do an LLM and why you have chosen their particular program.
+This can be referred to as your personal statement.
 These essay questions are the heart of applications.
 In fact, the better the school, the more likely it is that your essays will heavily influence the final decision.
 Your essays can serve multiple purposes.
 Use them to reveal your honesty, maturity and uniqueness in addition to your understanding of what the program offers and requires, and how well you would contribute to it.
 They should show who you are, how you are unique, what you have accomplished, why you want an LLM and where you are headed.

 Schools generally ask for references from at least two referees, at least one a professor.
 If you have substantial work experience, by all means have your supervisor or manager write on your behalf.
 This can be a useful addition to a professorial reference.
 If you have been out of university for a long time, consider obtaining both references from employers rather than from former professors, who will likely add little to the picture that emerges from your university transcript if they hardly remember you.